 Slam balls are rubber-coated balls that contain a mass inside them to stop them from bouncing.
 They’re often used to help improve muscle endurance, cardiovascular endurance, as well as explosive power.
 There are a number of ways these can be used as port of your functional training regime, discover a few slam ball exercises right here.

-So next time you’re at the gym, or working out at home, why not try giving some functional training a go?
+So next time you’re working out at home, why not try giving some functional training a go?

 Everyone Active has opened its own online shop that’s packed with fantastic quality fitness equipment that’s perfect for helping you work out at home at incredible prices.
 Follow the link below to find out more.